mosip/documentation/docs/MOSIP-Java-Coding-Standards.md

     ```
 * Use “Effectively Final” Variables in Lambda Expressions.
 It is not required to mark every target variable as final.
 * Avoid mutating Object Variables in Lambda Expression.
 * Avoid using the block lambdas wherever an expression lambda are used.
-For example,
+For example:

     ```java
     // PREFER
     someVar -> someVar.toUpperCase(Constants.SOME_CONST);